Academic Catalog

 English (ENGL)

-ENGL 150 College Writing II3 cr
+ENGL 150 College Writing3 cr

 Emphasizes college-level writing, reading, research and revision practices necessary for 21st century academic and civic engagement.
 Teaches students to use a variety of genres, rhetorical techniques, and sources of evidence to reach academic and civic audiences.